 Why Do Cats Knead?

-What is Cat Kneading?
+What Is Cat Kneading?

 “Kneading” is a common behavior in both male and female cats.
 The action is also referred to as cats making biscuits, happy paws, muffin-making, kneading dough, playing the piano or mashing potatoes.
 When a cat kneads, they will usually push down with their front paws, alternating from one to the other.
 Sometimes they’ll even press with their back paws, too!

 Cats usually knead on soft, plush surfaces, like a cat bed, blanket, couch cushion or warm lap.
 Some cats like to use their claws while kneading, but others might keep them sheathed.
 While they knead, they might purr, have a zoned-out expression on their faces or even start drooling.
 These are all signs that your kitty is perfectly content and relaxed.
-It’s also one of the surest signs of a happy cat!
+It’s one of the surest signs of a happy cat!

 Why Do Cats Knead Blankets, Cushions and Laps?